Sho No! Angels' Ohtani doesn't record out in return to mound

 Recommended Video:

 OAKLAND, Calif.
-(AP) — Shohei Ohtani didn’t record an out in the two-way star's long-awaited return to the mound for the Los Angels Angels, allowing the first six Oakland batters to reach base before his day was done Sunday.
+(AP) — Shohei Ohtani didn’t record an out in the two-way star’s long-awaited return to the mound for the Los Angels Angels, allowing the first six Oakland batters to reach base before his day was done in a 6-4 loss to the Athletics on Sunday.

 “I’m looking forward to the day we can get a little bit more aggressive with him.
 I know he is, too,” Maddon said before the game.

-Ohtani batted last season but didn't pitch as the Angels took a cautious approach with their prized player.
+Ohtani batted last season but didn’t pitch as he built his arm strength back up after surgery.
 He went 4-2 with a 3.31 ERA over 10 starts and 51 2/3 innings in 2018 as a rookie.

+Fiers gave up consecutive singles to Fletcher and Trout to start the game before getting three straight flyballs.

+This was Fiers' first outing since he revealed to The Athletic in November that his former Houston Astros club had stolen signs using a camera in center field during its run to the 2017 World Series championship.

 More AP MLB: https://apnews.com/MLB and https://twitter.com/AP_Sports